open-data-fabric/open-data-fabric/rfcs/004-metadata-extensibility.md

 ## Guide-level explanation

-This RFC proposes to replace the anemic fields of the `MetadataBlock` schema with a extensible set of `MetadataEvent`s, with every `MetadataBlock` containing a single `MetadataEvent` of a certain type. `MetadataEvent` will correspond to a certain transaction on the dataset (e.g. executing query, specifying polling source, updating transformation query).
+This RFC proposes to replace the anemic fields of the `MetadataBlock` schema with an extensible set of `MetadataEvent`s, with every `MetadataBlock` containing a single `MetadataEvent` of a certain type. `MetadataEvent` will correspond to a certain transaction on the dataset (e.g. executing query, specifying polling source, updating transformation query).
 Every event will contain only fields that are relevant to the transaction.

 A similar transformation will be done to the `DatasetSnapshot` schema.
 Instead of directly representing the first `MetadataBlock` it will contain an array of `MetadataEvent`s that bring the dataset into a desired state.
 This means that in most cases a dataset newly-created from a `DatasetSnapshot` will have more than one block.